monooso/gitgo/README.md

 **`-f`**

-Indicates the intent to use git flow
+Indicates the intent to use [git-flow](https://github.com/nvie/gitflow)

 **`-t`**